 With Halloween quickly approaching, it could be easy to forget that with it comes the end of the month.
 There is so much to do to wrap up before the next month begins, that I feel like I need a checklist to consult.

 - Expiring Deals

 I keep all of my coupons in an index card case in my purse.
-A lot of manufacturer coupons expire at the end of the month.
+A lot of manufacturer and restaurant coupons expire at the end of the month.
 Now is the time to use them or lose them.
 I tend to over clip, so most of my coupons end up in the recycle bin rather than the store register, but that just means I’m not buying that product at this time.
 If I need it in the near future, or it is on sale somewhere, I can use the coupon now before it expires, or I miss the double savings opportunity.

-Timesheets for my job are due at the beginning of the month, and since I need to mail them, it’s a good idea to start them before the month is over.
+Timesheets for my day job are due at the beginning of the month, and since I need to mail them, it’s a good idea to start them before the month is over.
 This is just another necessary task to add to my end of the month to-do list.

 I have some work to do figuring out how to use up my gas rewards and filling out my timesheets.
 What do you have on your end of the month to do list?